sushant91265/NavVis-Code-Challenge-Cloud/server/README.md

 - Deleteing results meaning deleting the phone numbers from the database not the taskId.
 - If the user queries before the whole file is processed, we return partial results.
 - Currently passwords are hardcoded in the docker-compose.yml file.
 In production, we should use secrets.
+- Even if there is space in phone number, we consider it as a valid phone number.

 ## Project Structure